AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

   (Locally run but uses the same models as ChatGPT, paid by Aalto, good data security agreements).
 Free for basic use within Aalto.
   It is possible for us to add features if requested.
+* `Chat with aalto.fi <https://www.aalto.fi/en/for-personnel#4-ask-anything-about-aalto-fi-content---powered-by-aalto-ai-assistant>`__
+  This is powered by Aalto AI Assistant and only answers based on content on the main `www.aalto.fi <https://www.aalto.fi>`__ site (around 65,000 pages), excluding attachment files.
+Also good data security.
 * Public Chat GPT (not good for data security: there is no processing agreement with Aalto, things you submit may be used for other purposes)